-Public notice of the application was provided as required by TWC § 13.301(a) and 16 TAC § 24.239(a) through (c).
+Public notice of the application was provided as required by TWC § 13.301(a)(2) and 16 TAC § 24.239(a) through (c).

-The Commission processed the application as required by the TWC, the Administrative Procedure Act, and Commission Rules.
+The Commission processed the application as required by the TWC, the Administrative Procedure Act, and Commission rules.

 MSEC Enterprises and MSEC Waste Water completed the sale within the time required by 16 TAC § 24.239(o).

+The applicants complied with the requirements of 16 TAC § 24.239(m) with respect to customer deposits.

-After consideration of the factors in TWC § 13.246(c), MSEC Waste Water has demonstrated adequate financial, managerial, and technical capability for providing adequate and continuous service to the requested area.
-TWC §§ 13.301(b).
+After consideration of the factors in TWC § 13.246(c), MSEC Waste Water has demonstrated adequate financial, managerial, and technical capability for providing adequate and continuous service to the requested area, as required by TWC § 13.301(b).

-MSEC Enterprises and MSEC Waste Water have demonstrated that the sale of MSEC Enterprises sewer system will serve the public interest and is necessary for the service, accommodation, convenience, or safety of the public.
-TWC § § 13.301(d), 13 .246(b).
+MSEC Enterprises and MSEC Waste Water have demonstrated that the sale of MSEC Enterprises’s sewer system and the transfer of all of the service area under sewer CCN number 20984 to MSEC Waste Water will serve the public interest and is necessary for the service, accommodation, convenience, or safety of the public, as required by TWC § § 13 .246(b), 13.301(d).

-MSEC Waste Water must record a certified copy of the certificate granted and map approved by this Notice of Approval, along with a boundary description of the service area, in the real property records of Montgomery County within 31 days of receiving this Notice of Approval and submit to the Commission evidence of the recording.
-TWC § 13.257(r), (s).
+MSEC Waste Water must record a certified copy of the certificate granted and map approved by this Notice of Approval, along with a boundary description of the service area, in the real property records of Montgomery County within 31 days of receiving this Notice of Approval and submit to the Commission evidence of the recording, as required by TWC § 13.257(r) and (s).

 The requirements for informal disposition under 16 TAC § 22.35 have been met in this proceeding.